Dismissal: Step-by-step plan for employers

 An employee that is not functioning properly, a distorted employment relationship or declining income.
 These are just a few of the causes that can make an employer consider dismissing employees.
 However, as an employer you cannot terminate an employment contract without cause.
 You will need to adhere to various conditions, regulations and procedures.
 Do you want to -or have to- dismiss an employee?
 Read about the steps you will need to take in this article.

-- Dismissal on financial grounds
+- Financial grounds

 A bad or worsening financial situation in a company can be a legitimate reason to dismiss employees.
 In the case of reduced income, activities or subsidies it is possible to request dismissals.
 You can do this at the UWV (only in Dutch).